 State the Hypothesis

 The hypothesis is a statement or prediction made on the basis of limited scientific evidence but as a starting point for further investigation.
 The hypothesis should be based on reasoning but without any assumption of its truth.
-The actual conducted experiment will determine whether the hypothesis is true or false.
+The actually conducted experiment will determine whether the hypothesis is true or false.

 Examples of hypotheses for laundry detergent science project: